GenericMappingTools/gmt/doc/rst/source/movie.rst

 Longer Examples
 ---------------

-To explore more elaborate movies, see the Animations examples under our :doc:`Gallery <gallery>`.
+To explore more elaborate movies, see the Animations examples under our :doc:`Gallery <gallery>` or view high-resolution movies on the GMT `Youtube <https://www.youtube.com/channel/UCo1drOh0OZPcB7S8TmIyf8Q/>`_ channel.

 Other Movie Formats
 -------------------

 As configured, **movie** only offers the MP4 and WebM formats for movies.
 The conversion is performed by the tool `FFmpeg <https://www.ffmpeg.org/>`_, which has more codecs and processing options than there are children in China.
-If you wish to run ffmpeg with other options, select mp4 and run **movie** with verbose information on (**-Vi**).
+If you wish to run FFmpeg with other options, select mp4 and run **movie** with verbose information on (**-Vi**).
-At the end it will print the ffmpeg command used.
+At the end it will print the FFmpeg command used.
 You can copy, paste, and modify this command to select other codecs, bit-rates, and arguments.
-You can also use the PNG sequence as input to tools such as QuickTime Pro, iMovie, MovieMaker, and similar commercial programs to make a movie that way.
+You can also use the PNG sequence as input to tools such as QuickTime Player, iMovie, MovieMaker, and other commercial programs to make a movie that way.

 Manipulating Multiple Movies
 ----------------------------

-If you are making a series of similar movies, you can use ffmpeg to paste and stitch them into a single movie.
+If you are making a series of similar movies, you can use FFmpeg to paste and stitch them into a single movie.
 Assume we have four movies called movie_1.mp4, movie_2.mp4, movie_3.mp4, and movie_4.mp4, and you wish to combine them into a 2x2 panel showing the four movies simultaneously.
 You would first combine movies (1,2) and (3,4) horizontally, then combine the two resulting strips vertically::